 Banking isn’t devoid of such risks.
 And recent cases in Europe would suggest this kind of behavior isn’t going anywhere fast.

-But there are other risks that you need to consider such as, the financial risks…
+But there are other risks that you need to consider such as financial risks…

 Remember: Banks only hold a small portion of customer deposits on hand.
-They loan out and invest the vast majority of customer funds in order to generate revenue for their operations.
+They loan out and invest the vast majority of customers’ money in order to generate revenue for their operations.

-With this in mind, a high earner should only open accounts with banks (and in countries) that match their risk tolerance and are reasonably insulated from these risks.
+With this in mind, a high earner should only open checking accounts, high-yield savings, or a traditional savings account with banks (and in countries) that match their risk tolerance and are reasonably insulated from these risks.

-This means, look for banks that are insulated from systemic risks and won’t expose customer deposits to high-risk investing or poor lending practices.
+This means, looking for banks that are insulated from systemic risks and won’t expose a customer’s deposit to high-risk investing or poor lending practices.

 While that might seem like a no-brainer, only a small number of banks actually operate in this way.
 And, chances are that your current bank (and those you’re considering) don’t operate like this either.

 Then, there’s the accessibility factor.
-This is about accessing your account and funds whenever and from wherever you see fit.
+This is about accessing your bank account and money whenever and from wherever you see fit.

-Being able to log into your online banking while on vacation in Thailand and making incoming and outgoing transfers.
+Being able to log into your online accounts while on vacation in Thailand and make incoming and outgoing transfers.

-Executing transfers online without needing to take time from your day to physically visit a branch location.
+Executing transfers through online checking accounts without needing to take time from your day to physically visit a branch location.

-Ability to avoid account restrictions to a certain number of incoming or outgoing transfers each month.
+Ability to avoid bank account restrictions to a certain number of incoming or outgoing transfers each month.